tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # Image Protocols
 Images should be of the same dimensions.

-Images should be free of major artifacts (Optimal but recommended).
+Images should be free of major artifacts (Optional but recommended).

 Images should be in .png format.
 TODO images could also be .jpg or .tiff